 - "I should have known..."

-- "The rain had already fallen before I..."
+- "The rain had already fallen by the time I..."

 - "They used to say..."